ALEHACKsp/physmeme/README.md

 # How to use

 There are four functions that need to be altered to make this mapper work for you.
 I will cover each one by one.
 These functions are defined inside of a `physmeme.hpp` and need to stay inside of this file.
 This allows people to make different `physmeme.hpp` files for each driver they want to abuse.
 Modular code.

+When writing your driver you will need a custom entry point just like every other driver mapper.

 ### `HANDLE load_drv()`
 Load driver must take zero parameters and return a handle to the driver.
 Here is an example of this: